 3- Design Thinking

-Design thinking is an approach to problem-solving and ideation process that works through four key elements:
+Design thinking presents itself as a dynamic approach to problem-solving and ideation, orchestrated through the interplay of four pivotal elements:

 Depending on the feedback, process steps are repeated or a successful idea is implemented.
 Certain rules and an environment that promotes creativity are recommended for the workshops.

-There are some specific Design Thinking process rules we recommend everyone follows:
+There exist specific rules within the Design Thinking process that we strongly recommend adhering to:

-- Visualize creative solutions via mind maps and prototypes.
+Translate creative solutions into tangible forms through mind maps and prototypes.

-- Promote a positive mood and mindset throughout the ideation process.
+Maintain a positive atmosphere and mindset throughout the ideation process.

-- Include all participants in the creative process.
+Ensure the involvement of all participants in the creative journey.

 4- Complex Opportunity Recognition Techniques